LOGISTICS

 What are the secular drivers for the sector?

-• Online spending, which requires three times as much warehouse space as tradition retail sales,iii continues to accelerate, and total annual sales have jumped nearly 60% over the past five years to $1.1 trillion.iv As shoppers increasingly gravitate toward digital outlets, online sales are expected to continue climbing.v
+• Online spending, which requires three times as much warehouse space as traditional retail sales,iii continues to accelerate, and total annual sales have nearly doubled over the past five years to $1.2 trillion.iv As shoppers increasingly gravitate toward digital outlets, online sales are expected to continue climbing.v

-• Many firms are expanding inventories to build out resilience to future supply shocks, deepening the need for storage space.
-Retail inventories increased more than 20% from 2019 to 2023.vii
+• Business inventories continue to climb steadily, deepening the need for storage space.
+Retail inventories increased more than 25% from the end of 2019 to the beginning of 2025.vii

-• International trade brings in more than $750 billion worth of raw materials and finished goods into the US each year.ix Cities with major seaports are out growing current logistics properties and are looking to expand their logistics footprint.
+• International trade brings in more than $840 billion worth of raw materials, intermediate goods, and finished goods into the US each year.ix Cities with major seaports are outgrowing current logistics properties and are looking to expand their logistics footprint.

 What are the common building types?